cloudfoundry/docs-cfcr/docs/overview/what-is-cfcr.md

 	CFCR consumes the standard open-source distribution of Kubernetes, not a custom distribution.

 !!! note
 	CFCR was formerly known as Kubo, and many CFCR assets still use the Kubo name.
-CFCR does not require Cloud Foundry, but you can optionally configure a Cloud Foundry deployment to handle routing for CFCR.
+CFCR does not require Cloud Foundry.

 ##What problems does CFCR solve?